Model-Aware Tokenizer Transfer: Convergence speed

 For example, consider the sentence \textit{CH4 is a formula for methane}.
 Suppose the original tokenizer produces the tokens \texttt{\_for}, \texttt{m}, and \texttt{ula} for the word \textit{formula}, while the new tokenizer produces \texttt{\_form} and \texttt{ula}.
 A word-level strategy would force alignment at the whole-word boundary, but an offset-based method can instead match \texttt{\_for} and \texttt{m} with \texttt{\_form}, and \texttt{ula} with \texttt{ula}, which more closely respects both tokenizations.

 Algorithm~\ref{alg:offset-based-segmentation} provides detailed pseudocode for implementation.

-\section{Convergence Speed}
+\section{Convergence speed}

-We repeated the experiment with Gemma 3 4B PT described in Section~\ref{subsec:multilingual-results}, but this time we saved model checkpoints every 3,000 training steps.
-While the results in Table~\ref{table:main-results} were obtained after 250,000 steps, this setup allows us to observe how quickly the embeddings adapt to the new tokenizer and to evaluate whether training can be substantially shortened.
+This appendix reports a convergence experiment with Gemma 3 4B PT trained on HPLT 2.0 Cleaned using a single multilingual extended tokenizer covering Arabic, German, English, Japanese, and Swahili; its compression statistics are reported in Table~\ref{table:convergence-tokenizer-stats}.
+We save model checkpoints every 3,000 training steps; the 250k-step row of Table~\ref{table:convergence-speed} corresponds to the fully trained model, and the earlier checkpoints allow us to observe how quickly the embeddings adapt to the new tokenizer and to evaluate whether training can be substantially shortened.

 The AIM objective provides a rich learning signal for tuning the embeddings.
 Using a mean squared error (MSE) loss, the number of value pairs contributing to the objective is proportional to the product of the head dimensionality, the number of attention heads, the number of possible segment pairs, and the batch size.
 In the configuration used here -- four documents per batch, each truncated to 256 tokens -- this amounts to hundreds of millions of pairs at every step of the training.